 We and our qualified team strive to work closely with organisations like BABICM to help expand on the understanding of what surrounds acquired brain injury support services.

 This week, we sat down with Trish, our Operations Manager at Aspire UK.
 We asked her what makes Aspire’s service unique, how our amazing care

-FAQs about acquired brain injury and home care
+FAQs about acquired brain injury and home care for acquired brain injuries

 Acquired brain injuries can be caused by a fall, a road accident, an assault, tumour, or stroke.
 For more information go to www.headway.org.uk

 Firstly a person with an acquired brain injury should seek advice from a Neuro Consultant.
-With the right professional guidance, it is likely they may regain some of their skills, however, it is a long term condition.
-Every person’s brain injury is very different, and the person and family will need to seek medical advice.
+With the right professional guidance, it is likely they may regain some of their life skills, however, it is a long term condition.
+Every person’s brain injury is very different, and the person and family members will need to seek medical advice.

-The brain is responsible for almost all bodily and mental functions, so some chanced to the personality can be expected.
+The brain is responsible for almost all bodily and mental functions, so some changes to the personality can be expected.
 Every case is different, if you are concerned by the changes you see in your loved one, seek advice from your consultant or GP.